 Spot Shadows

-These appear to be shadows created by a light source that cuts through another item.
+These appear as shadows created by a light source that cuts through another item.
 Spot Shadows is more taxing on your system than Shadow Quality because there is no discernible difference between medium and high.
 Set the frame rate to high if you can.
 If not, choose Medium, and you won’t notice a difference.

 Resolution Scale

 You may use Resolution Scale to exhibit the game at a lesser resolution while raising it to the required output resolution.
-100% Resolution scale indicates that your game is operating at its original resolution.
+A 100% Resolution scale indicates that your game is operating at its original resolution.

 Whether your computer is suffering, lower it to 75%, and restart the game.
 Reducing this progressively will dramatically increase your frame rates without requiring a visual change.